top of page

 Angela at the monastery in Bologna

 One more example concerns non Angela Tussignana in the monastery dedicated to Saint Lawrence in Bologna, Italy.
 In 1583, Inquisitor Eliseo Capis of the Holy Roman Church accused her of witchcraft and being possessed by the Devil.
-Another, brave non defended Angela against the Inquisitor and stated she was angry and unhappy for being confined to walls of the monastery for much of her life (Rendsmark 2023).
+Another non bravely defended Angela against the Inquisitor and stated Angela was angry and unhappy for being confined to walls of the monastery for much of her life (Rendsmark 2023).

 The name Friezenwijk

-How hamlet Friezenwijk received its name is a bit of a mystery.
+How the hamlet of Friezenwijk received its name is a bit of a mystery.
 Originally, local people used to call the hamlet Agter Vrieswijc, or later Achter Friezenwijk meaning ‘behind Friezenwijk’.
 The best and simplest explanation is that the name Friezenwijk means ‘settlement or farmstead of Frisians’ (Van Erkel & Samplonius 2018).
 Some speculate that after the retreat of the Romans, Frisians settled here.
 Others say, however, there was a little waterway called the Vree, Vrede or Vreze, and that this explains the part Fries or Vries.
 Etymological wise, the jugglery with d and z might be complicated.
 Yet others say Fries or Vries stems from the Dutch word fris meaning ‘fresh/windy’, and therefore ‘windy area’.
-Or it could mean ‘swampy area’, but no sound etymological explanation is given for these suggestions (Van Honk 2020) so we stick with 'settlement of Frisians'.
+An explanation you are allowed to forget immediately.
+Or it could mean ‘swampy area’, but no sound etymological explanation is given for these suggestions (Van Honk 2020).
+So, we hikers of the Frisia Coast Trail stick with 'settlement of Frisians'.

-Not far from the hamlet Friezenwijk, you can find the town of Vreeswijk ‘Frisian wic’, and also the neighbourhood Friezenbuurt ‘Frisian neighbourhood’ at the town of Maarssen.
-Vreeswijk’s orginal spelling is Fresionouuic.
-Of the early-medieval settlement Fresdore, meaning ‘Frisian’s burh’, it is unsure where it was located.
-Some scholars say it was another name for Vreeswijk, while others say it was the predecessor of village Cothen along the river Kromme Rijn (Van Bemmel, et al 2022).
-Check our post The Batwing Doors of Northwest Europe for a bit more information on these place names.
+Not far from the hamlet of Friezenwijk, you can find the town of Vreeswijk ('Frisian wic'), and also the neighbourhood Friezenbuurt ('Frisian neighbourhood') at the town of Maarssen.
+Vreeswijk's original spelling is Fresionouuic.
+Of yet another settlement, the early-medieval settlement Fresdore, meaning 'Frisian's burh', it is unsure where it was located.
+Some scholars say it was another name for Vreeswijk, while others say it was the predecessor of the village of Cothen along the River Kromme Rijn in the province of Utrecht (Van Bemmel et al 2022).
+Check our blog post The Batwing Doors of north-western Europe for a bit more information on these place names.

 Okay, we drop one more Frisian wic, namely Freswick (Chamson 2014).
 Not so close but located in the upper northeast of Scotland.
-The identical town name of Fresvik in Norway is commonly explained as 'Freyr's bay' and might be alternative explanation to 'settlement of Frisians' for Freswick.
-Or, then again, were there medieval settlements of Frisian traders on in Scotland and in Norway, both located at the coast of the North Sea?
+The identical town name of Fresvik in Norway is commonly explained as 'Freyr's bay' and might be an alternative explanation to 'settlement of Frisians' for Freswick.
+Or, then again, were there medieval settlements of Frisian traders in Scotland and Norway, both located on the coast of the North Sea?
 In fact, both are natural harbours.
-It won't come as a surprise, but we think 'Frisian/Fresian/Frieswic' is a more sound explanation than 'Freya wic'.
-No explanation is needed either why an 's' was inserted in the name and the 'ya' fell out of it.
+It won't come as a surprise, but we hikers of the Frisia Coast Trail think 'Frisian/Fresian/Fries wic' is a far sounder explanation than 'Freya wic'.
+A straightforward theory that does not need a long-shot explanation either of why an 's' was inserted and 'ya' fell out of it to create the word 'fres' from the word 'freya'.

 grief trauer